MalphasWats/hawk/articles/creating-a-pcb.markdown

 It's easy to fix, you can just add an unconnected symbol to the schematic and associate the footprint you need to that, and this is probably the way you're *supposed* to do it, however, I'm not completely convinced this is the *proper* way, simply because for me, the schematic is a separate entity to the PCB.
 It should make sense on its own and having unconnected symbols on it that are only there for the PCB feels a bit icky to me.
 Obviously this is entirely opinion, so feel free to choose your own path.

+**FURTHER UPDATE**: The issue of un-associated footprints is only an issue in slightly earlier versions of KiCAD.
+The *Update PCB from schematic* option has been improved and now gives the option not to *Delete extra footprints* and it's unchecked by default.

 [065]: screenshots/065-new-pcb.png
 [066]: screenshots/066-read-netlist.png
 [067]: screenshots/067-netlist-read.png